BIGJRA/BIGJRA.github.io/rejuv.md

 ### Day 4

-There’s an impossible battle coming up as soon as we do the next cutscene, so make sure if you want to win add Fletchling with Quick Guard to your party.
+There's an impossible battle coming up as soon as we do the next cutscene, so make sure if you want to win add Fletchling with Quick Guard to your party.